YalePrivacyLab/tracker-profiles/trackers/Eulerian.md

 ## About

 Eulerian Technologies is a privately-held e-marketing and web analytics company based in France.
-[Source: OpenCorporates](https://opencorporates.com/companies/gb/04437532)It has offices in Paris, Madrid, Lille, and staff in Canada.
+[Source: OpenCorporates](https://opencorporates.com/companies/gb/04437532)  It has offices in Paris, Madrid, Lille, and staff in Canada.
 [Source: Linkedin](https://www.linkedin.com/company/eulerian-technologies/])

 ## Ownership